rwanwork/Pre-Pair/README.md

 Introduction
 ------------

 Pre-Pair is the name of the algorithm and the software which is a pre-processor for word-based Re-Pair.
 Pre-Pair separates a document into a word sequence and a non-word sequence, as well as their corresponding lexicons.
 Then, Re-Pair can be used to compress the word sequence for the purpose of phrase browsing.
 Stemming and case-folding are reversible through the use of modifiers.
 Modifiers are integers which indicate either which rules were applied for stemming or which letters were folded.
 Stemming was done using the Porter Stemming algorithm.

 The length of a word or a non-word can be at most 16 characters, due to a limitation imposed by front coding.
 Front coding encodes a word in a sorted lexicon by using the matching prefix of the word prior to it.

-This source code includes two programs.  prepair is the Pre-Pair software. stem is a test program which can be used to stem a single word or a list of words via stdin.
+This source code includes two programs:

+* `prepair` is the Pre-Pair software.
+* `stem` is a test program which can be used to stem a single word or a list of words via stdin.

 In the first case, the stemmed word and the modifiers are shown.
 In the second case, something is output only if there was an error in the stemming / unstemming process.

 About The Source Code
 ---------------------

-The source code is written in C and compiled using v4.1.2 of gcc for Debian v4.0 (etch).
+The source code is written in C and compiled using v4.1.2 of `gcc` for Debian v4.0 (etch).
 It has been compiled and successfully run on both an Intel Pentium 4 CPU (32-bit) and an Intel Core 2 Duo CPU (64-bit).
 However, it takes no advantages of the 64-bit architecture.

+More recently, it has been compiled using `gcc` v10.2.0 on Ubuntu 20.10 .

 This main purpose of this software was for research.
-Therefore, additional checks and extraneous information has been added into the source code which, if removed, may have a small impact on the execution time.
+Therefore, additional checks and extraneous information has been added into the source code which, if removed, may offer a small improvement on execution time.

 Compiling
 ---------

-The archive includes a Makefile.
-Simply type "make" to build the source code.
-There is no "configure" script for determining the system set-up, though this may happen with a future release.
+The archive includes a `CMakeLists.txt` for use by [CMake](https://cmake.org/).
+Create a directory called `build` and type `cmake <src directory>`.
+Then type `make` to build the source code.

-To encode a file, run it as:  "prepair -i <base filename> -c -s <file".
+To encode a file, run it as:

+`prepair -i <base filename> -c -s <file`

-Note that the argument after -i is the base filename used to name the output files.
-An input file is required via stdin.
-The -c and -s options are used to case-fold and stem words, respectively.
-Decoding is done using the command "prepair -d -i <base filename>".
+Note that the argument after `-i` is the base filename used to name the output files.
+The input file itself is required via stdin.
+The `-c` and `-s` options are used to case-fold and stem words, respectively.
+Decoding is done using the command `prepair -d -i <base filename>`.

-Run "prepair" without any arguments to see the list of options.
+Run `prepair` without any arguments to see the list of options.

 Citing